Idntt: 2024–present: Debuts of sub-units

 On July 29, Modhaus released the first group photo of Uneverm8t and announced their debut album to be released on August 11.
 The tracklist was revealed on July 31.
 A character film introducing each of the members was released on August 4.
 From August 5 through 7, Modhaus released a teaser each for the music videos of the triple title tracks "You Never Met", "Storm", and "BOYtude".

 On August 11, the first sub-unit Uneverm8t debuted with their eponymously titled extended play and held a debut showcase in Seoul.
+Uneverm8t released a digital single titled "8:11" on November 11.
+On December 15, Modhaus announced Hwangbo Min-gyeol had left the group and company.

+In December, Modhaus announced the second subunit Yesw8are would debut on January 5, 2026.
+A highlight medley for their debut extended play was released on December 29.
+On January 1, 2026, a teaser video was released for the title track "Pretty Boy Swag".
+On January 5, Yesw8are debuted with members Lee Cheong-myeong, Towa, Lee Kyu-hyuk, Park Nu-ri, Kim Seong-jun, Han Ye-joon, Choi Gyeong-been, and Hwang Eun-soo through their EP Yesweare, with the title track "Pretty Boy Swag" including vocals by the seven members of the first sub-unit.
+On February 11, the sub-unit released the single "All I Need".

+On June 28, Modhaus announced the third subunit, Itsnotover, would debut on July 13, 2026, however also revealed that the unit would only contain 5 members, contrary to the previously stated 8.